Latest News

 Only Hungary, a landlocked country, lacks the seaport needed to build a LNG import terminal.
 This partly explains the opposition of the country to the EU directive to phase out Russian gas imports.

-Slovakia, whose energy is largely supplied by gas, has similar geographical constraints as Hungary, and therefore felt obliged to join Hungary's opposition to the EU plan.
+Slovakia, which depends on gas to provide about a quarter its energy, has similar geographical constraints as Hungary, and therefore felt compelled join Hungary in opposing the EU plan.

 Due to the distances between import terminals and the limited pipeline connections with other exporters, other heavy gas users from Central Europe such as Croatia, Austria, and Romania face similar economic challenges when it comes to accessing non-Russian supplies.